 This time we’re leaving it up to you.
 By now, you’ll have visited and/or walked by a variety of pubs and restaurants.
 Now is the time to go back to the one that attracts you the most.
 Maybe choose somewhere for a meal and somewhere different for a drink.
 Perhaps you’ll find some live music.
 Enjoy!

 There are so many things to do in Victoria and this really just scratches the surface.
 However, if you’re short on time, this is the best itinerary for truly getting a taste of the city!
 If you happen to have 3 days in Victoria BC, you could add a whale watching tour, some time in Beacon Hill Park, visit the abkhazi Garden, or go on one of many beautiful hikes in the area.
-If you’re looking to build a 1 week itinerary British Columbia vacation, check out our other articles on the best things to do in bc.
+If you’re looking to build a one-week itinerary British Columbia vacation, check out our other articles on the best things to do in bc.

 Where to Stay

 If you want your accommodation to actually add to your experience, consider staying at Marketa’s Bed & Breakfast Victoria.
 Not only is it in a beautiful Victorian-era home but it’s also in the best location, just walking distance from Fisherman’s Wharf.
 The breakfast is also delicious and will set you up for a wonderful day.
 This is a great way to enhance your trip to Victoria BC.